 Sixpence

-Over time the farm increased the amount of land under vine and stopped farming sheep.
+Over time, the farm increased the amount of land under the vine and stopped farming sheep.
 Vineyards were planted on what had been grazing land, and they have been referred to as Sixpence’s Vineyards ever since.
-The Sixpence wines are made from grapes mostly sourced from these vines.

-This wine range is a tribute to not only Sixpence, but all the legends that have worked on Opstal.
-With third generation workers on the farm we are proud to honour those that have become part of the bigger family and have helped to make Opstal a success.
+With third-generation workers on the farm, we are proud to honour those who have become part of the bigger family and have helped make Opstal a success.